top of page

 Jan 213 min read

-In sport, it is easy to talk about results.
+Understanding the Non-Linear Path to Success In sport, it is easy to talk about results.
 Scores, rankings, milestones.
 What is harder—and far more honest—is acknowledging how rarely progress follows a straight line.
 Training toward a long-term goal, especially one measured in years rather than seasons, requires a tolerance for uncertainty.
 There are periods of visible momentum, followed by stretches where improvement feels incremental or invisible.
 Setbacks occur.
-Conditions change.
-What once felt easy suddenly requires
+Conditions

 Emily Miller